0xadik/PHP-TOKEN-STEALER/README.md

 Modify the 404.php and index.php at line 19 "$chost = "http://your_current_host/";"
 ```
 # Note:
-The author accepts no responsibility for any kind of misuse.
+The author accepts no responsibility for any kind of abuse.
 Happy Hacking :)